microsoft/FluidFramework/BREAKING.md

 ### LocalSessionStorageDbFactory moved to @fluidframework/local-driver
 Previously, `LocalSessionStorageDbFactory` was part of the `@fluidframework/webpack-component-loader` package.
 It has been moved to the `@fluidframework/local-driver` package.

-### odsp-utils Changes
-To support additional authentication scenarios, the signature and/or name of a few auth-related functions was modified.

 ## 0.22 Breaking Changes
 - [Deprecated `path` from `IComponentHandleContext`](#Deprecated-`path`-from-`IComponentHandleContext`)